-Module 3: Understanding Journalists' Rights
+Module 4: Understanding Journalists' Rights

 This module emphasizes the importance of understanding journalists' right as a free and independent press is fundamental to a democratic society.
 According to US Press Freedom Tracker, there were 297 reported incidents against journalists in 2021, including 144 assaults and 37 reports of damaged equipment.
-There were also 59 incidents where journalists were arrested and/or faced criminal charges.
+In 2023, the numbers decreased, but there were still 165 reported incidents involving journalists.
 Journalists must make informed choices when covering protests, including what access they do and do not have and what to do if they are detained by law enforcement officers.
 Knowing their legal rights allows journalists to perform their important work more safely and can help de-escalating confrontation.